bcionescu/loggy/README.md

 .
 ```

 The program now correctly identifies the fact that the second hyphen in the input is part of the regex, and not the beginning of another flag.
-In the output the `- -` portion of the output is red.
+In the output the `- -` portion is red.
 Initially, the pogram logic would break when the first character was a hyphen, but now the issue has been resolved.

 ```input
 ./loggy -dainm "-daim" logs/logs.log